Books in stock about The Lewis and Clark Expedition

 • Click on Image to expand

-Chuinard, M.D., E. G.: Only One Man Died, the Medical Aspects of the Lewis and Clark Expedition.
+Chuinard, E. G., M.D.: Only One Man Died, the Medical Aspects of the Lewis and Clark Expedition.
 Glendale: Arthur H. Clark Company, 1980 c.
 1979.
 Second Printing.
 Very near fine in white paper covered boards with red text on the spine and printed front and rear boards.
-The spine and gutter areas very slightly soiled.
-A small quarto measuring 9 1/4" by 6".
+The spine and gutter areas are very slightly soiled.
+A small quarto measuring 9 1/4 by 6 inches.
 Without its issued dust jacket.
 Sub-titled: The Medical Aspects of the Lewis and Clark Expedition.
 This is also the 19th volume in the Western Frontiersman Series.
 444 numbered pages with an index, text and photographs of period items.

 TB07038 $100.00